 Spring Break was rendered in oil from a Michael Lichter photograph.
 My idea here was to make an inviting window into to Florida’s delightful native colors.
 I also intended to make its style as realistic as possible to match my other rendered piece “Autumn Knuckle”.

-I expanded the concept to include those collectors who might not be able to attend one of the events.
-They can reserve their prints simply by responding to the announcement email we now send a few weeks prior to each event.
+Collectors who might not be able to attend one of the events can reserve their prints simply by responding to the announcement email we now send a few weeks prior to each event.
 Obviously, it makes sense to be on our email list!
 During Bike Week, you’ll typically find me and my work at Destination Daytona Harley-Davidson in Ormond Beach.
 The announcement email tells everyone where we’ll be each year.

 Categories: motorcycle art, harley-davidson art, daytona bike week art